noranda/health-it-conferences/README.md

 ### Deleting a conference

-To delete a conference, delete its corresponding post file in the `_posts\` directory and run the tags rakefile (see below).
+To delete a conference, delete the file corresponding post file in the `_posts\` directory.
+If you are deleting an annual conference, instead of deleting the file, change the file name to remove the prefix date in the corresponding post file in the `_posts\` directory, move it to the `_drafts\` directory.
+Doing so will maintain a list to periodically check with the next annual conference is scheduled.
+Finally, run the tags rakefile (see below).

 ### Tags